MI-BioLab/continual-learning-regions/README.md

 roslaunch rtabmap_examples *launcher_name.launch*
 ```

+The launcher files are in the folder *rtabmap_ros/rtabmap_examples/launch/*
 **Attention**: in case of USyd, you need to use *usyd_mono.launch* (that uses only the frontal camera) **NOT** *usyd_dataset.launch* (that uses the three cameras).